Blog

 • Efficiency vs. Traditional Methods:

 IoT surpasses older asset tagging methods in both accuracy and required effort.
 Passive RFID needs close-range scanning, making it partly manual and range-limited.
 In contrast, IoT smart tags like GPS trackers or BLE gateways log movements automatically, even globally.
-This eliminates manual scans, reduces labor, and ensures real-time, error-free asset tracking.
+When paired with asset geo-tagging, this eliminates manual scans, reduces labor, and ensures real-time, error-free asset tracking.

 Backing up the benefits: Research shows companies using IoT asset tracking consistently achieve substantial performance improvements.
 For instance, one study revealed real-time tracking cut asset losses by up to 25% and boosted productivity by 40%.
 Moreover, this continuous visibility directly reduces lost items and, consequently, drives more efficient operations.